pharmbio/repuragent/docs/technical.md

   - `transfer_to_research_agent` – delegate tasks and context to the Research Agent.
   - `transfer_to_report_agent` – delegate tasks and context to the Report Agent.

-Use this section when you need to extend the system (e.g., add a new tool), audit data flows for compliance reviews, or explain to others exactly how Repuragent handles their information.
-Refer back to the [Usage Guidelines](shared_usage.md) for operator-facing workflows.